Vegetarianism: Labor conditions and diet

 Some groups, such as PETA, promote vegetarianism as a way to offset poor treatment and working conditions of workers in the contemporary meat industry.
 These groups cite studies showing the psychological damage caused by working in the meat industry, especially in factory and industrialised settings, and argue that the meat industry violates its labourers' human rights by assigning difficult and distressing tasks without adequate counselling, training and debriefing.
 However, the working conditions of agricultural workers as a whole, particularly non-permanent workers, remain poor and well below conditions prevailing in other economic sectors.
 Accidents, including pesticide poisoning, among farmers and plantation workers contribute to increased health risks, including increased mortality.
 According to the International Labour Organization, agriculture is one of the three most dangerous jobs in the world.

 Economics and diet

 Some vegetarians are economic vegetarians who avoid meat due to cost considerations.
 Vegetarians also have an impact on the economy.
 In 2022, sales of vegetarian food in the UK was estimated at £1.16 billion.
 The US-based Plant Based Food Association found that the sales of plant-based foods in the U.S. alone amounts to $13.7 billion a year.
 Vegans have been found to influence the business at restaurants through what is referred to as the vegan veto vote.
+After rapid growth in the late 2010s, US retail sales of plant-based meat declined from their 2021 peak, even as overall plant-based food sales remained far above pre-2018 levels.
+Gallup polling similarly found that the increased availability of plant-based products was not accompanied by any rise in the share of Americans identifying as vegetarian or vegan.